-Looking For a New Lexus RX 350 in your area?
+Looking for a Used RX 350 in your area?

 A sublime ride, decidedly high-end build quality, a quiet, spacious and well-appointed cabin, plenty of cargo space, available all-wheel drive and a standard V6 engine all allow the 2012 Lexus RX 350 to ooze luxurious practicality.The Bad